 Ice-in can be even more difficult to determine than ice-out, and most lakes don’t have a historic record of these dates.
 Ice-in occurs when the lake is completely or nearly completely covered with ice.
 However, lakes can thaw after an early ice-in, and remain open for weeks until the ice finally closes in for the winter.
 Because lakes can freeze and thaw multiple times, we track the first instance of ice-in as well as the point in time when the lake is covered until the ice goes out in the spring.
 It should be noted that skim ice should not be counted as an ice-in.

-From the Winter 2007 edition of the The Water Column
+Please note: this article is from the Winter 2007 edition of the Water Column

 When I was young it was often possible, and reasonably safe, to skate on small ponds in southwestern Maine by Thanksgiving, or shortly thereafter.
 It is now mid-January, and very few (if any) of Maine’s lakes would be considered safe for recreation.
 In fact, many of our large lakes remain free of ice altogether, following several weeks of unusually warm weather.
 The Maine Departments of Inland Fisheries and Wildlife and Public Safety have recently issued several warnings to stay off lakes and ponds that are frozen, due to dangerously thin ice.

 During my regular commute to the LSMs Brackett Center I drive past the northerly shoreline of beautiful Lake Auburn.
 For the past month, while gazing out at the sparkling waves and deep blue water, I have been struck by the feeling that something is seriously out of kilter.
 Let’s face it, seeing whitecaps on a Maine lake in January is, in the words of several others who have recently commented on this unseasonable phenomenon, kind of weird.